rubenrabb01/Modeling-MacFish-database/Horizontal range (II) (Imputed TS data).md

 1 278.63 -40955
 2 281.43 -40954 2.7963 2.1882     0.5343
 ```
-The first three models are nested and the best one is the reduced form, **m_gam_complete_11**, excluding both _Species x seasonally_ and _Species x day_temp_ non-significant interaction terms from the other model formulas
+- The first three models are nested and the best one is the reduced form, **m_gam_complete_11**, excluding both _Species x seasonally_ and _Species x day_temp_ (non-significant) interaction terms from other model formulas
+- We see that the model with the tensor product _day_length_ by _body_size_ is not selected between the best models despite the interaction had high occurrence in the RF interactions frame

 ### Summary of best-fit model